-If you’re considering redesigning one or more of your journals, there are a few steps you can take to ensure you get the best possible results.
-Here are a few steps to ensure your redesign will be a successful one.
+If you’re considering redesigning one or more of your journals, there is a process you can follow to optimize your results.
+Here are a few steps you can take to ensure your redesign will be a successful one.

 First off, solidify the reasons for the redesign.
 Why is it needed?
 Why is it needed now?
 A few possible reasons may be: